snowflakedb/snowflake-cli/CONTRIBUTING.md

 To execute only integration tests run `pytest -m integration`.

+### Connection parameters for integration tests

+Parameters have to be set in environment parameters and must use the following format:

+``SNOWFLAKE_CONNECTIONS_INTEGRATION_<key>=<value>``

+where ``<key>`` is the name of the key

+For example: SNOWFLAKE_CONNECTIONS_INTEGRATION_ACCOUNT="my-account"

+List of required parameter keys:
+- account
+- user
+- password
+- host
+- port
+- protocol

+Optional parameter keys:
+- db
+- schema
+- warehouse
+- role

 ## Remote debugging with PyCharm or IntelliJ

 Snowflake CLI can connect to a remote debug server started in PyCharm or Intellij.